amaansrc/conversational-sql-agent/README.md

-# Conversational SQL Agent Backend
+# Conversational SQL Agent

-This backend merges Amaan's supervisor/schema/memory work with Tanish's SQL workflow, validation, retry, and execution pipeline.
+This project is a full-stack application that merges Amaan's supervisor/schema/memory work with Tanish's SQL workflow, validation, retry, and execution pipeline.
+It provides a conversational interface to query SQL databases using natural language.

+## Project Structure

+- `backend/`: FastAPI backend containing the supervisor routing, memory service, SQL generation, validation, and execution pipeline.
+- `frontend/`: React frontend built with Vite, providing the conversational UI.

-## What is included
+## What is included (Backend)

 - FastAPI backend entrypoint at `backend/app/main.py`
 - Supervisor routing and clarification logic